bic-berkeley/psych-214-fall-2016/_sources/multi_multiply.txt

     >>> piX.shape
     (2, 12)

 Now let's make some data to fit to.
-We use `np.random.seed` to make sure the random numbers are predictable:
+We will draw some somples from the standar normal distribution using :doc:`numpy.random <numpy_random>`.
+We use ``numpy.random.seed`` to make sure the random numbers are predictable:

 .. nbplot::